Frequently Asked Questions

 a) To enhance active substance through the skin barrier(stratum corneum)

-b) To improve and support results after and in between CIT treatments by: stimulating epidermal cells for proliferation that results in a faster renewal cycle of the epidermis and thickens the epidermal cell layers.
+b) To improve and support results after and in between CIT treatments

 The Home Care Dermaroller is NOT suitable for collagen treatments, but it helps to maintain a beautiful skin.